priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 Integrate messaging plugin into your web application.

-A small jQuery plugin for integrating messaging into your web page to directly send and receive messages to other users via **Applozic** messaging platform and also to see your latest conversations.
+A light weight jQuery plugin for integrating chat and messaging into your web page to directly send and receive messages to other users via **Applozic** messaging platform and also to see your latest conversations.

-Add Applozic messaging plugin into your web application :

 **Step 1: Sign up at https://www.applozic.com/  to get the application key.**

-**Step 2: For customization the UI, checkout  https://github.com/AppLozic/Applozic-Web-Plugin/tree/master/message/advanced
+**Step 2: For UI customization, checkout  https://github.com/AppLozic/Applozic-Web-Plugin/tree/master/message/advanced

 Open  message.html file as a reference and add all scripts and html in your web page in same order as given in message.html.**

 **Step 3: Initialize plugin using script given below (Initialize once page load completely, preferable in document.ready function) :-**